 (iii) The nature of the proposed remedial actions to address the threats.

 (b) Early planning encouraged.
-In order to develop an appropriate plan, Ecology or a potentially liable person or prospective purchaser (if submitting a plan to Ecology) should engage in an early planning process to assess the public participation needs at the site.
-This process may include identifying and conferring with individuals, community groups, local governments, non-federally recognized tribes, public agencies, or any other organizations that may have an interest in or knowledge of the site.
+In order to develop an appropriate plan, ecology or a potentially liable person or prospective purchaser (if submitting a plan to ecology) should engage in an early planning process to assess the public participation needs at the site, including the needs of vulnerable populations and overburdened communities.
+This process may include identifying and conferring with individuals, community groups, indigenous peoples, local governments, public agencies, or any other organizations that may have an interest in or knowledge of the site.

 (c) Development.
 Ecology will develop the plan, or work with a potentially liable person or prospective purchaser to develop the plan.

-(i) If a plan already exists for the site, Ecology will consider whether the existing plan is still appropriate or whether the plan should be amended.
+(i) If a plan already exists for the site, ecology will consider whether the existing plan is still appropriate or whether the plan should be amended.
 For example, a plan originally developed to address a remedial investigation/feasibility study may need to be amended to address implementation phases.

-(ii) Unless otherwise directed by Ecology, a potentially liable person or prospective purchaser requesting an agreed order under WAC 173-340-530 or a consent decree under WAC 173-340-520 must submit a proposed plan as part of its request.
+(ii) Unless otherwise directed by ecology, a potentially liable person or prospective purchaser requesting an agreed order under WAC 173-340-530 or a consent decree under WAC 173-340-520 must submit a proposed plan as part of its request.
 If a plan already exists for the site, the potentially liable person or prospective purchaser may either resubmit the existing plan with any proposed amendments or submit an entirely new proposed plan.
 The proposed plan may be revised during the course of discussions on the agreed order or negotiations on the consent decree.
 The final plan may become part of the agreed order or consent decree.

 (d) Contents.
 A public participation plan must include the following: